Career options with a Bachelor of Psychological Science or similar.

 The data comes from the Graduate Outcomes Survey (GOS), an annual national survey.
 GOS gathers data from recent graduates on their employment status and income levels, providing insight into the job market across various fields of study.

 In comparison to other fields, the median full-time salary for Psychology graduates is lower than Medicine, Law, and Engineering but higher than Creative Arts and Communications.
-This suggests that while Psychology graduates may not earn the highest salaries, their income is reasonably competitive within the graduate job market.
+This suggests that while Psychology graduates may not earn the highest salaries, their income is competitive in the graduate job market.

 Highest Paying Psychology Job

 The most rewarding roles in psychology are typically performed by qualified psychologists, with clinical psychology regarded as the highest paying job.
-Based on 1.5k observations, the average salary for a clinical psychologist stands at $113,299.
+The average salary for a clinical psychologist stands at $120,253.